3343/edge_usr/docs/README.rst

 EDGE's :edge_opt:`assets <>` follow a mixed approach.
 Software-components, e.g., configurations for EDGE's core, or scripts, are BSD Clause-3.
 Other, non-software files, e.g., generated meshes, or source-input are CC0'd to a large extend.
-However, if, for example, used topography of a mesh is provided under the `CC BY license <https://creativecommons.org/licenses/by/4.0/>`_, a mesh might not be CC0'd.